 7. Pasta Genovese

-Possibly inspired by traders from Genoa centuries ago, Pasta Genovese is a Naples food staple with no definitive connection to the northern Italian city.
+Possibly inspired by traders from Genoa centuries ago, Pasta Genovese is a Neapolitan food staple with no definitive connection to the northern Italian city.
 Onions take a prominent role in this pasta’s meaty sauce after simmering for several hours.
 Once the onions melt, the result is a rustic, luxurious, sweet, saucy, meaty bomb.

 After eating solid versions at two local restaurants, we hit the Genovese motherlode at Pizzeria Concettina Ai Tre Santi (served in a Frittatina and on the side for good measure) where we literally wanted to lick the bowl.
 The Genovese sauce was that good.

-8. Linguinie al Cartoccio
+8. Linguine al Cartoccio

-Depending on with whom you’re speaking, Linguini al Cartoccio was invented in Abruzzo, Naples or the Amalfi Coast.
+Depending on with whom you’re speaking, Linguine al Cartoccio was invented in Abruzzo, Naples or the Amalfi Coast.
 Regardless of its specific origin, the dish is an Italian classic that involves cooking a mishmash of seafood, pasta, olive, oil, tomatoes and white wine in foil or parchment paper.

-One of the possible inventors of the dish, Ristorante Bellini is the place to eat Linguini al Cartoccio in Naples.
+One of the possible inventors of the dish, Ristorante Bellini is the place to eat Linguine al Cartoccio in Naples.
 Expect your pasta to be joined by fruits de mer like mussels, clams and shrimp after the server dramatically unveils the dish at your table.
 It’s a showstopper.

-9. Spaghetti alle Vongole
+9. Spaghetti Alle Vongole

 Although Spaghetti alle Vongole sounds exotic, the name literally translates to Spaghetti with Clams.
 And that’s exactly what the dish includes plus a few extra ingredients like olive oil, garlic and the occasional volcanic tomato.

-10. Pasta e Patate con Provola
+10. Pasta E Patate Con Provola